t4d-gmbh/Weekend-Out/README.md

 Each friend adds their items to the list and commits their changes.

 However, as they merge their branches into the main list, they encounter a problem: merge conflicts!
-Alex and Jamie both added items to the same line in the `packing_list.txt` file.
+Alex and Jamie both added items to the same line in the `packing_list.md` file.
 Now, they need to resolve these conflicts to ensure everyone’s items are included.

 Thanks god they have learned about Git and how to resolve conflicts through the following exercises: